Our Team

 Myriam Zekagh

-Myriam Zekagh is coordinating EA’s Youth Movement & Campaign Accelerator program.
-As such, she works with young activists and partner organisations throughout Europe to create a space of learning and practice around organising, community building and political activism.
-Outside of European Alternatives, Myriam works on developing and evaluating projects with high social impact, engaging with local activists, civil society organisations and local authorities outside of Europe, most notably in North Africa, on behalf of European, American and international organisations.
+Myriam Zekagh is coordinating EA’s programme and evaluation system.
+Myriam works on developing and evaluating projects with high social impact, engaging with local activists, civil society organisations and local authorities outside of Europe, most notably in North Africa, on behalf of European, American and international organisations.
 Through this work and her training in sociology, she has shown a real interest for social change, and gained solid experience and expertise in conflict resolution, community development projects and participatory processes.

 Niccolò Milanese